Ferran-Casbas/Lipid-Network/README.md

 # Lipid-Pathway

-This folder contains the scripts of the network generation anf the php page that carry the analysis
+This folder contains the scripts of the network generation anf the php page that carry the analysis.